First Star Header

 How to get involved

-Fewer than 3 percent of foster youth earn a college degree.
-You can help combat this statistic with a gift to the First Star ASU Academy Fund.
-Your generosity helps Arizona’s foster youth receive academic support and enrichment resources throughout high school that prepare them for a successful transition to higher education.
+Fewer than 3 percent of foster youth and other system-impacted students earn a college degree.
+You can help change this story.
+A gift to the First Star ASU Academy Fund empowers Arizona’s youth impacted by foster care, parental incarceration, and housing instability to receive academic support and enrichment resources that prepare them for college access and lifelong success.

 Donate